The 2nd newsletter from the P2L2 Project is available for download.

 Research and innovation

-The overall objective of this PI is to foster research, development and innovation in regional enterprises in the field of advanced materials as a basis for future growth and job creation.
-Advanced materials have been identified as one of the priority areas of the Bremen smart specialisation strategy (RIS3) [see page 21 ff, p.
-33] and have developed to the most important field of activity in terms of R&D and innovation in the Bremen aerospace industry and are also of importance for other major regional clusters such as automotive and wind energy.
+The overall objective of this policy instrument is to foster research, development and innovation in regional enterprises in the field of advanced materials as a basis for future growth and job creation.
+Advanced materials have been identified as one of the priority areas of the Bremen smart specialisation strategy (RIS3) and have developed to be the most important field of activity in terms of R&D and innovation in the Bremen aerospace industry and are also of importance for other major regional clusters such as automotive and wind energy.
 The transnational ‘materials and processes’ activities of Airbus are managed from Bremen.
 The region provides important input from its actors for composites, metals, surface technology and assembly.
 In order to concentrate competencies and R&D infrastructures in this area, the EcoMaT center for eco-efficient materials & technologies is currently being built in Bremen.
 EcoMaT shall serve as a focal point for cooperation between different industrial based clusters, supporting thus the field of materials science and its engineering applications.

-The PI is based on the Bremen ERDF programme in which fostering the development of a competitive regional economy based on knowledge and innovation is one of the key objectives (Bremen ERDF programme, p.5) and the “strengthening of a specialised business driven innovation system” is one of the four priority areas of the programme (Bremen ERDF programme, p.
+The policy instrument is based on the Bremen ERDF programme in which fostering the development of a competitive regional economy based on knowledge and innovation is one of the key objectives (Bremen ERDF programme, p.5) and the “strengthening of a specialised business driven innovation system” is one of the four priority areas of the programme (Bremen ERDF programme, p.
 27ff).

 Advanced materials is one of the main long-term strategic priorities for Aquitaine.
 This choice has been recently strengthened by the “Entrepreneurial Discovery Process” (EDP) achieved during the design phase of Aquitaine’s (RIS3).
-The feedback from the Aquitaine’s innovation ecosystem to the questionnaires, meetings and interviews set-up during EDP by the Regional Council of Aquitaine highlighted the relevance of Advanced Materials as a specialization area for the 2014–2020 programming period (Pages 16-18, 118-119 of the main RIS3 document, ratified by the Regional Parliament in its plenary session of 14th October, 2014.
+The feedback from the Aquitaine’s innovation ecosystem to the questionnaires, meetings and interviews set-up during EDP by the Regional Council of Aquitaine highlighted the relevance of Advanced Materials as a specialization area for the 2014–2020 programming period (pages 16-18, 118-119 of the main RIS3 document, ratified by the Regional Parliament in its plenary session of 14th October, 2014).